-Any person upon his/her removal from the office is allowed to make an appeal through the communities.
+Any person upon his/her removal from the office is allowed to make an appeal through the committee to the communities.

 LEAVING THE OFFICE BEFORE EXPIRY DATE:

 Any person who intends to leave the office before his/her expiry date due to unforeseen obstacles shall do so but is requested to give a one month notice.